andersonkmi/leetcode-java/README.md

-# Leetcode coding exercises in Java 11
+# Leetcode coding exercises in Java 21

 ## Purpose
-This project has been created to save the exercises I am doing using java 11 programming language.
-It is a way to keep up with the language.
+This project has been created to save the exercises I am doing using java 21 programming language.

 ## Exercises developed so far
 * [Valid parentheses](https://leetcode.com/problems/valid-parentheses/)